-The amounts reported in the table below equal the present value of the accumulated benefit at the end of fiscal 2014 for the named executive officers who are participants in our Retirement Plan and Restoration Plan using the assumptions described in the footnote.
-No benefits were paid to any of our named executive officers in fiscal 2014.
+The amounts reported in the table below equal the present value of the accumulated benefit at the end of fiscal 2015 for the named executive officers who are participants in our Retirement Plan and Restoration Plan using the assumptions described in the footnote.
+No benefits were paid under these plans to any of our named executive officers in fiscal 2015.